Quasi-factorization and Multiplicative Comparison of Subalgebra-Relative Entropy: Multiplicative Perturbations of Relative Entropy

-The triangle inequality, positivity, and faithfulness of $\|X + Y\|_{\rho^{-1}}$ remain true even if $\rho$ is not invertible but has support containing the support of $X$ and $Y$. \end{lemma} Though knowing how $\|X\|_{\rho^{-1}}$ is induced by an inner product is in principle sufficient to deduce geometrically that it must be a norm, we here give an elementary proof: \begin{proof}[Proof] Let
+is a norm for strictly positive $\rho$ on spaces with finite trace and Hilbert-Schmidt norm. \end{lemma} Though knowing how $\|X\|_{\rho^{-1}}$ is induced by an inner product is in principle sufficient to deduce geometrically that it must be a norm, we here give an elementary proof: \begin{proof}[Proof] Let

-as a more parameterized version of $\Gamma^{-1}$ as in \cite{gao_complete_2021}.
-Then as in \cite{gao_complete_2021},
+as a more parameterized version of $\Gamma^{-1}$ as in \citen{gao_complete_2021}.
+Then as in \citen{gao_complete_2021},

 Via the cyclic property of the trace,